llee0123/homebridge-gogogate2/README.md

 <img src="https://user-images.githubusercontent.com/19813688/80208881-5d984080-8631-11ea-9903-36224778c8d4.PNG" width="25%" align="right">

 [Gogogate 2](https://www.gogogate.com) - old model, not iSmartGate that is natively homekit enabled - plugin for [HomeBridge](https://github.com/nfarina/homebridge) using http calls.
+- This will work with iSmartGate Pro.
+Modifications to the login and dooractivate code.
+Only to open due to an electric strike setup.

 This plugin will add your doors connected to gogogate to homekit.
 It can update in the background so that openning / closing outside home app can trigger your automations.
 It will also display battery sensor and temperature from your wireless sensors.